-Section 80C of Income Tax is one of the tax saving sections of the Income Tax Act that allows tax deductions upto INR 1,50,000 on investments.
-Assessment of income tax in India is administered by the Income Tax Act of 1961, that came into effect from 1st April 1962.
+Section 80C is one of the tax saving sections of the Income Tax Act that allows tax deductions upto INR 1,50,000 on investments.
+Assessment of Income tax in India is administered by the Income Tax Act of 1961, that came into effect from 1st April 1962.
 There are various Tax Saving Investment options included in the Income Tax Act to promoting-term investments and tax saving.
 The tax saving sections under Income Tax Act include 80C, 80CCC, 80CCD, 80CCE.
-One can save tax by Investing in any of these sections, however, section 80C is the most fulfilling one.
+One can save tax by investing in any of these sections, however, section 80C is the most fulfilling one.

 Section 80C - Limit

 From the Financial year 2014, the maximum deduction under section 80C has increased upto INR 1,50,000.
 This section brings down your tax liability and even if you come under the highest tax bracket of 30%, you save INR 45,000.
 It is advised to diversify your savings in different investments for a better Tax Rebate under 80C.
 There are several investment options available that qualify for the deductions under section 80C.
 To know about some major investments, read below!

 Tax Deductions Falling Under Section 80C of Income Tax Act

 Ready to Invest?
 Talk to our investment specialist

 Investment Eligible for Deductions Under Section 80C